robcog-iai/RobCoG/Documentation/Sublevels.md

 - You see all the items from your un-hidden levels in your World Outliner window, so be careful not to change something in another level accidentally.
 - If you want to be sure while making changes, you can hide all other levels, make your changes, then unhide them again.
-Or you can open the sub-level normally as a level and make your changes.
+Or you can open the sublevel normally as a level and make your changes.

 ### For Lighting Scenarios: